-- Date values: when invalid or outside of expected range - Sex values: when multiple sex values are recorded for the same person - Name values: multiple edits are applied: - Removal of special characters such as ["-.,<>/?, etc.] - o Removal of descriptive words such as twin, brother, daughter, etc. - Nulling of baby names-name parts that contain specific keywords such as baby, infant, girl or boy are set to null - Names listed as Jane/John Doe - o Removal of titles such as Mister, Miss, etc. - Removal of suffixes such as Junior, II, etc. - o Removal of special text such as first name listed as "Void"
+- Date values: when invalid or outside of expected range - Sex values: when multiple sex values are recorded for the same person - Name values: multiple edits are applied: - Removal of special characters such as ["-.,<>/?, etc.] - Removal of descriptive words such as twin, brother, daughter, etc. - Nulling of baby names-name parts that contain specific keywords such as baby, infant, girl or boy are set to null - Names listed as Jane/John Doe - Removal of titles such as Mister, Miss, etc. - Removal of suffixes such as Junior, II, etc. - Removal of special text such as first name listed as "Void"

-To increase the likelihood of finding a link, multiple or alternate submission records could be generated for each linkage eligible record in the NAMCS HC Component patient and HUD submission files based on variation of the linkage variables.
-Similar to the cleaning process, a more elaborate routine was used to
+To increase the likelihood of finding a link, multiple or alternate submission records could be generated for each linkage eligible record in the NAMCS HC Component patient and NDI submission files based on variation of the linkage variables.
+Similar to the cleaning process, a more elaborate routine was used to generate alternate records involving the name fields.
+Alternate records were generated according to the following rules.